Estate Planning, Probate and Trust Administration

 2. Notification: Next, the court will notify interested parties, including heirs, beneficiaries, and creditors, about the probate proceedings.

-3. Inventory and Appraisal: An inventory of the decedent's assets is conducted, and their value is appraised.
+3. Inventory & Appraisal: An inventory of the decedent's assets is conducted, and their value is appraised.
 This provides a clear picture of the estate's value.

-4. Payment of Debts and Taxes: The estate's debts, including funeral expenses and taxes, are paid from the estate's assets.
+4. Payment of Debts & Taxes: The estate's debts, including funeral expenses and taxes, are paid from the estate's assets.

 5. Asset Distribution: After settling the debts and taxes, the remaining assets are distributed to the beneficiaries, as outlined in the will or per state law if there’s no will.